Family Food Garden may collect a share of sales or other compensation from the links on this page.

 - Last is Zone 4 and upwards can be filled with wild areas for things such as wood from a forest, wild plants left undisturbed to do their thing, and larger food forests.

 These herbs are close to your kitchen because they are the ones that you use the most.
 They are herbs that are used fresh on a frequent basis.
-I’ve discussed planting your kitchen herb garden in this post, but here are some herbs that are great for your kitchen herb garden:
+Here are some herbs that are great for your kitchen herb garden:

 - Basil